'Westworld' Science Advisor Talks Brains and AI - Lovesick Cyborg

 So I think it’s unlikely we move toward a situation where we have an AI that is just like humans.
 Instead what we will get is AI that is amazing in very particular directions.
 But what we have with humans is what people refer to as generalized intelligence, where you can do all kinds of tasks, we’re extraordinary cognitively flexible.

-Like everybody in the world, I love “Westworld,” but it’s probably not likely we are heading toward future where we will build robots that look like humans, because there is no point.
+Like everybody in the world, I love “Westworld,” but it’s probably not likely we are heading toward a future where we will build robots that look like humans, because there is no point.
 You might as well build a robot that’s better, that’s on wheels, that can move faster.
 There’s also not much reason to build an AI that can take care of all the things humans can take care of, when the real reason for building robots and AI is for things that you think humans aren’t much good at.

 Just take Google Maps being aware of every single car on every single road and telling me which way is fastest to go.
 That’s the kind of thing that is incredible.
 I use it every single day and I never cease to be amazed by how wondrous it is.
 But it just kind of fades into our background because it’s part of the world we live in.

-Lovesick Cyborg: In your involvement with “Westworld,” were there ever any heated discussion points, or parts where you had to put your foot down and say, “this wouldn’t really make a lot of sense?”
+Lovesick Cyborg: In your involvement with “Westworld,” were there ever any heated discussion points, or parts where you had to put your foot down and say “this wouldn’t really make a lot of sense?”

 Eagleman: You know what’s interesting about it?
 Most of what we talked about are these really big issues.
 And we did have heated debate about this stuff, but the interesting part is there is no right answer.
 In other words, it’s not like I, as the neuroscientist, can put my foot down and say this is not true or this is true.
 So instead we had a really good heated debate about things.
 But it’s not like there’s a right answer to it that we know of.